 - Jesus Christ was divine.
 In the course of his dutiful incarnation on earth he therefore easily (what with being divine and all) performed what to him alone weren’t miracles at all.
-As a means of providing for the irrevocable reconciliation of humankind to God (and so of course for each person to him or herself) he allowed for his bodily execution on the cross; by way of (yet again) proving that he was divine he then rose from the dead; he left behind for the benefit of all people the totality of himself in the form of the indwelling Holy Spirit, which is readily and easily available to everyone.
+As a means of providing for the irrevocable reconciliation of humankind to God (and so of course for each person to him or herself) he allowed for his bodily execution on the cross; by way of (yet again) proving that he was divine he then rose from the dead; for the benefit of all people he left behind the totality of him/her self in the form of the indwelling Holy Spirit, which is readily and easily available to everyone.

 - The Bible is not a contract stipulating the rules for being a Christian.
 It is an ancient, massive, infinitely complex tome comprising songs, visions, histories, dreams, parables, commandments, and more.
 Christians seeking to follow the Word of God must look to all the words of God, ever seeking within those words the spirit of Jesus Christ.
 This means never failing to choose love, compassion and charity over adherence to any Biblical “law” that in practice or spirit violates Christ’s Great Commandment to love our neighbors as we love ourselves.

 - Christianity is supposed to be all about nothing more (and nothing less!) than living a life of love, compassion, fairness, peace, and humility.

 - The Biblical scholarship supporting the idea that Paul never wrote a word condemning natural homosexuality is more credible and persuasive than is the scholarship claiming that he did.
 Moreover, we remain mystified as to how any follower of Jesus could choose damning an entire population over obeying Jesus’ Great Commandment to love God and one’s neighbor as oneself.

 - God does not want any woman automatically “submitting” to her husband or to anyone else.